graezykev/mono-repo/README.md

 ![alt text](font-one-regular-italic.png)

+That is to say the image would be twisted to a italic shape in order to display an italic `A`.

-Similarly, when a bold (700) `A` is needed, **the browser will adjust the rendering of the font to make it appear bolder**, approximating `font-weight: 700`.
+Similarly, when a bold (font weight of 700) `A` is needed, **the browser will adjust the rendering of the font to make it appear bolder**, approximating `font-weight: 700`.

 ![alt text](font-one-bold-normal.png)

+Whatever the `font-style` or `font-weight` is, all `A` should be using the same font file to display.
 The browser may slant and expand the rendering of the font to adjust the requirements.

 ![alt text](font-one-bold-italic.png)

-Here is the problem: **the slanting and expanding of the original `A`'s design can be unexpected**.
+Here is the problem: **the slanting and expanding of the original `A`'s design can be unexpected**, you may be facing weird metamorphosis of the original design of the font.

-Instead, designed a **bold** version and an **italic** version of the original `A` by the designer, and put them into different font files, to display on demand, is an appropriate tatic.
+Instead, designed a **bold** version and an **italic** version of the original `A` by the designer, and put them into different font files, to display **on demand**, is an appropriate tatic.

-### Different Langueges, Styles, Weights
+### Different Langueges and writing systems

+Lest's say we're developing a international website, or a website providing multiple writing systems in accordance with the viewer's native languages.

+So our designers created a `Roboto` font file, and put all languages in it, including [Latin](https://en.wikipedia.org/wiki/Latin_alphabet) alphabet for English, French, German, Indonesian, Spanish etc., [Cyrillic](https://en.wikipedia.org/wiki/Cyrillic_alphabets) alphabet for Russian, Serbian, Bulgarian etc., and [Greek](https://en.wikipedia.org/wiki/Greek_alphabet) alphabet ...

+And using `Roboto` as the `font-family` to display all text is straitforward.
+In this way, both glyphs of `λ`(Greek) and `ж`(Ukrainian) are embeded in the same font file.

 ```html
 <style>